ognis1205/mcp-server-unitycatalog/README.md

 ### Tools

-You can use all Unity Catalog Functions registered in Unity Catalog.
+You can use all Unity Catalog Functions registered in Unity Catalog alongside the following predefined Unity Catalog AI tools:

+1. `uc_list_functions`
+   - List functions within the specified parent catalog and schema
+   - Returns: A list of functions retrieved from Unity Catalog

 ## Configuration